9 FAM 503.4

 The Department allocates immigrant visa numbers monthly through the Immigrant Visa Allocation Management System on the basis of Reports 20, Monthly Report of Documentarily Qualified Applicants.
 (See 9 FAM 503.4-4(A) below and 9 FAM 601.4-4.)

 9 FAM 503.4-3(A)(2) “Documentarily Qualified” Applicants

-“Documentarily qualified” means that the alien has returned Form DS-2001, Notification of Applicant Readiness, or has otherwise informed post or NVC that all required documents have been obtained, and that all clearance procedures have been completed.
+“Documentarily qualified” or "documentarily complete" means that the alien has returned Form DS-2001, Notification of Applicant Readiness, or has otherwise informed post or NVC that all required documents have been obtained, and that all clearance procedures have been completed.
 Under some circumstances, you may establish other screening mechanisms to verify that an applicant is documentarily qualified (see 9 FAM 504.4-5(C)(2)).
 When you are notified during the reporting period that an applicant is documentarily qualified, update IVO as soon as possible.
 (See 9 FAM 503.4-3(A) above.)

 9 FAM 503.4-3(A)(3) Dates for Filing Application